ilumary/mc/README.md

 ## Features (as of now)

-- Fully functional vulkan render bakend
+- Fully functional vulkan render backend
 - First-Person Camera with typical wasd controls
 - Implementation of the marching cubes algorithm